AlexandruVoica/AJAX-mini-project/README.md

     ```
 I've written each async request almost 2 times and so it made me realize what the pros and cons of each approach is.
 For example, using XHR might pose a problem because of CORS limitations.

-My final conclusion is that jQuery is extremely easy to use and versatile.
+My final conclusion is that jQuery is extremely easy to use, versatile and still very much relevant.